 Because IIoT represents the entire network and is based in the cloud, it’s much more scalable and accessible than M2M systems.
 Additionally, any insights realized from M2M communications will be out of context by the time you obtain the data since they’re not integrated directly into your back-end business applications.
 Unlike M2M communications, IIoT offers more valuable business insights as it directly feeds your plant floor data into your business applications, allowing you to make insightful decisions in real-time.

 So, manufacturers know they need real-time data, but how to achieve that hasn’t quite been clear due to the widespread existence of legacy systems.
 When manufacturers implemented these hardware infrastructures decades ago, they were designed to last and be extremely secure.
-These systems technically haven’t reached end of life yet, but their designers couldn’t predict the need for Internet-connected infrastructures that was to come.
+These systems technically haven’t reached end of life yet, but their designers couldn’t predict the need for Internet-connected infrastructures that were to come.
 The intelligence required to reveal real-time insights isn’t easy to integrate with systems that weren’t originally designed to communicate at all, especially not with a public network.
-In fact, legacy infrastructures were designed to do quite the opposite: lock down and secure data to protect it from cyberattacks.
+In fact, legacy infrastructures were designed to do quite the opposite: lockdown and secure data to protect it from cyberattacks.

 Since manufacturers spend millions on their plant floor equipment, systems and processes, just ripping and replacing new systems for an IIoTenabled system is out of the question.
 So how do manufacturers stay relevant and competitive when their legacy systems weren’t built for it?